opengisch/QField-docs/documentation/how-to/qfield-interface/map-interaction.en.md

 :material-tablet: Fieldwork

 QField supports viewing and interacting with your project data in a 3D terrain view.
+If your QGIS project contains elevation data that have a Z coordinate, QField can change to 3D accordingly.
-If your QGIS project is configured with a valid elevation terrain provider, you can navigate your map in 3D, synchronize extents with the 2D canvas, and even visually track your edits and digitizing rubberbands directly on the 3D mesh.
+You can navigate your map in 3D, synchronize extents with the 2D canvas, and even visually track your edits and digitizing rubberbands directly on the 3D mesh.

 [**3D Terrain View.**](../advanced-how-tos/3d-terrain-view.md)